efleming13/MathsProblems/content/facilitator/colouring-maps.md

 Also notice that the graph does not have any intersecting edges.
 In fact, any graph which represents a valid map can be drawn without any edges intersecting.

 Knowing these two things will allow us to prove that we can always colour a map using four colours or less.
-Let us try to contrsuct a graph which needs a minimum of five colours to fill.
+Let us try to construct a graph which needs a minimum of five colours to fill.
 To do this, we need to contruct a graph of five vertices where each is connected to all the others and none of the edges cross.

-From the example map, we can make a graphy with four vertices where all are connected to each other and none of the lines intersect:
+From the example map, we can make a graph with four vertices where all are connected to each other and none of the lines intersect:

 <img src="../../images/colouring-maps-7.png" width=200>

 If we now try to add a fifth vertex, there are 4 areas where we could try to do so:
 - In any of the three small triangles formed by connecting the Yellow vertex with two others.
-- Outside the large trianle formed by the Red, Green and Blue vertices.
+- Outside the large triangle formed by the Red, Green and Blue vertices.

 <img src="../../images/colouring-maps-8.png" width=200>